KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FortniteStats by yourdawi](https://github.com/yourdawi/MMM-FortniteStats)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-FortniteStats.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `MMM-FortniteStats.js`: Replace it with built-in fetch.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Fortune by mykle1](https://github.com/mykle1/MMM-Fortune)